esa-prl/ExoMy/README.md

 # ExoMy - Documentation Repository
 This repository contains all the files of the documentation of ExoMy.
 Click on [*Releases*](https://github.com/esa-prl/ExoMy/releases) and download the files of the latest release.
+The release file contains the 3D files (STL, SLDPRT & STEP), circuit diagrams, part lists, etc. to build your own ExoMy.
-They are explained further in the [wiki](https://github.com/esa-prl/ExoMy/wiki).
+The building process and the files are explained further in the [wiki](https://github.com/esa-prl/ExoMy/wiki).

 # ExoMy Project Structure